hfour/nestjs-json-rpc/README.md

 ## Usage example

-Initialize similar to a regular microservice, but pass a `JSONRPCServier` as the strategy option:
+Initialize similar to a regular microservice, but pass a `JSONRPCService` as the strategy option:

 ```typescript
 const app = await NestFactory.createMicroservice(ApplicationModule, {